 It makes you wonder what boat throws the biggest wake, right?

 Every manufacturer may promise to have the biggest wake.
 In reality, they provide the best wave you need.
-Spending time wakesurfing with different people, riding on different boards, trying behind different boats makes you understand that the biggest surf for one person is not necessarily the biggest for another.
+Spending time wakesurfing with different people, riding on different boards, and riding behind different boats makes you understand that the biggest surf for one person is not necessarily the biggest for another.

 The biggest or the best wake may be objective.
 But, there is always that one wakesurf boat that can produce just the proper wake for almost anyone.
 In this review, the M240 by Malibu made it our top pick.